Unitarization of $R + \alpha R^2$ gravity: Unitarization and Riemann sheets

 \section{Unitarization and Riemann sheets}

-The unitarization method chosen here is the K-matrix in its improved version, the IK-matrix (IK), is described in e.g. Ref.~\cite{Delgado:2015kxa}.
+The unitarization method chosen here is the K-matrix in its improved version, the IK-matrix (IK), is described in e.g. Ref.~\cite{Delgado:2015kxa} (see also Ref.~\cite{Salas-Bernardez:2026gda} for a recent review and Ref.~\cite{Oller:2020guq} for apllications to hadronic physics).
 This unitarization method admits amplitudes calculated solely at tree level, adding by hand a physical---also unitarity---cut for the relevant continuations.
 In contrast, the IAM requires the calculation of the amplitude at next-to-leading order for all three amplitudes.
 These amplitudes are not currently available and are exceedingly laborious to compute.
-To the best of our knowledge, no literature exists to date that includes these amplitudes with the scalar contribution at the one-loop level.
-Only the contribution from pure gravity is available, see Refs.~\cite{Dunbar:1994bn,Dunbar:1995ed,Delgado:2022qnh,Delgado:2022uzu}.\myspace The presence of both massive particles, such as the scalaron, and massless particles, such as the graviton, in the asymptotic states of the processes for the unitarization of the $J=0$ channel leads to an analytical structure of the amplitudes with different cuts on the real axis.
+To the best of our knowledge, no literature exists to date that includes these amplitudes with a selfinteracting scalar contribution at the one-loop level.
+Only the contribution from pure gravity is available, see Refs.~\cite{Dunbar:1994bn,Dunbar:1995ed,Delgado:2022qnh,Delgado:2022uzu}.\myspace Therefore, the IK method turns out to be the most appropriate for a first approximation to the study of possible dynamical resonances in the $R+\alpha R^ 2$ theory.\myspace The presence of both massive particles, such as the scalaron, and massless particles, such as the graviton, in the asymptotic states of the processes for the unitarization of the $J=0$ channel leads to an analytical structure of the amplitudes with different cuts on the real axis.
 Through these cuts, the different partial waves can be analytically continued to access the different Riemann sheets.
 In general, with $n$ coupled channels, $2^n$ Riemann sheets open up.\myspace In our case, we have two unitarity cuts: the first at the origin, described by the usual logarithm $L(s)$, and the second at $\text{Re}\,s = 4m^2$, where $m$ is the mass of the scalaron as defined in Eq.~(\ref{eq_g_scalaronmass}), described by the Chew-Mandelstam function $J(s)$.
 All the possible combinations of continous crossings through these two physical cuts result in four Riemann sheets.
 The explicit expressions for $L(s)$ and $J(s)$ are:

 and the corresponding continuation from the first to the second Riemann sheet (2RS):

 where the superindex $\text{II}$ indicates that the function is taken in the second Riemann sheet.\myspace These choices guarantee that, out of the possible $2^n$ sheets, one seeks for resonances in the so-called adjacent sheet---the one continously connected to the physical region.
 In the present case with $n=2$, four different Riemann sheets open up, but the sheet we refer to as second Riemann sheet---where physical resonances are located---depends on $\text{Re}\,s$.
 For $\text{Re}\,s<4m^2$, no continuation of $J(s)$ is required, since the second cut is not reachable, and the 2RS is defined by continuing only $L(s)$.
 Conversely, for $\text{Re}\,s>4m^2$, the adjacent sheet is achieved when both functions $L(s)$ and $J(s)$ are continued according to Eq.~(\ref{eq_g_continuedL_and_J}).\myspace In summary, the IK-matrix method in its coupled-channel version provides the following prescription: